kyleboas/tacticsjournal.com/_posts/2024/01/2024-01-07-arsenals-two-keys-to-control-liverpool.md

 The more support Havertz gets, the more he can roam central, which would allow Jesus to move wide.
 Havertz has to stay on the left to not over-isolate Martinelli.
 If Zinchenko is too far back he can't fill in to support Martinelli.

+Liverpool won't have Mohamed Salah as an outlet long on the right-wing.
+He is away to AFCON.
 Liverpool will need to spread the ball around more.
-They won't have Mohamed Salah as an outlet long on the right-wing.
-He is away to AFCON.
+They may even play better when they are forced to quickly circulate from left to right, rather than mostly through the right.
 Dominik Szoboszlai is out with a hamstring injury.
 He won't be marking Havertz or paroling the right-wing, helping Trent Alexander-Arnold.

 - Find the free man on the far-side quicker to catch Liverpool when they ball watch and cheat too heavily to one side of the pitch.
 - Keep forcing Declan Rice to move central to avoid dragging Arsenal's midfield back and to the right.

-Do those two things, be sharper passing the ball, and Arsenal should have control of the match.
+Do those two things, be sharper passing the ball, and Arsenal should control the match at home.